piotrwitek/react-redux-typescript-guide/README.md

 - less boilerplate
 - minimize repeated code
 - `ActionCreator` helper factory function to create typed instances of actions - (reference)[https://github.com/piotrwitek/react-redux-typescript]
-- easy to import in other modules (export only action creators bundle, no need for extra type constants) e.g. redux-observable epics (example)[TODO]
+- easier to use in multiple reducer files or `redux-observable` modules (action creators have type property and also create function, no extra type constant)
 - very easy to get all of action types

-In this case I created a helper factory function to help create typed actions and easily import and use in other places like redux-observable epics
+In this case I created a helper factory function to create typed actions, this way boilerplate and code repetition is highly reduced and it is easier to use action creators in multiple reducers or redux-observable modules.

 ```ts
 // Action Creators